MindscapeHQ/raygun4android/CONTRIBUTING.md

 Building the app module will also resolve the dependency to the provider module.

-build.gradle in the app module defines which version of the library is being used:
+build.gradle in the app module defines which version of the library is being used (replace `<version>` with the library version you'd like to use):

 ````
 // Build from local provider library src
 implementation project(':provider')

 // Build from external repo
-//implementation 'com.raygun:raygun4android:4.0.0-alpha2'
+//implementation 'com.raygun:raygun4android:<version>'
 ````

 ### Building from command-line with Gradle